timkrysta/scandiweb-frontend/README.md

 ## Pages

-### 1. Product List Page
+### 1. Product List Page - `<base_url>/product/list`
-The Product List page is where all products are listed.
-The page is located in the following URL: `<base_url>/product/list.`
+Page that lists all products.

-### 2. Product Add Page
+### 2. Product Add Page - `<base_url>/product/add`
-The Product Add page is where new products can be added to the list.
-The page is located in the following URL: `<base_url>/product/add`.
+Page with dynamically generated form where an user can enter details of a new product, such as SKU, Name, Price, and the product type.

-The page includes a form where the user can enter the details of the new product, such as SKU, Name, Price, and the product type.
 Depending on the product type selected, the user must enter different information:
 - For DVD-disc: Size (in MB)
 - For Book: Weight (in Kg)
 - For Furniture: Dimensions (HxWxL)